Trump Gives Green Light To Keystone, Dakota Access Pipelines

 Proposed And Existing TransCanada Pipelines

+In a statement, TransCanada, the pipeline's owner, said it "appreciate(s) the President of the United States inviting us to re-apply for KXL.
+We are currently preparing the application and intend to do so."

-He also signed a decree that the pipelines will be built with American steel, "like we used to in the old days," and two others: one that he said will streamline "the incredibly cumbersome, long, horrible permitting process and reducing regulatory burdens for domestic manufacturing," and another he says will expedite environmental reviews and approvals "for high-priority infrastructure projects."
+Trump also signed a decree that the pipelines will be built with American steel, "like we used to in the old days," and two others: one that he said will streamline "the incredibly cumbersome, long, horrible permitting process and reducing regulatory burdens for domestic manufacturing," and another he says will expedite environmental reviews and approvals "for high-priority infrastructure projects."

 "We can't be in an environmental process for 15 years if a bridge is going to be falling down or if a highway is crumbling," Trump said.